redis/redis-doc/docs/getting-started/installation/install-redis-on-mac-os.md

 redis-cli
 {{< / highlight >}}

-This will open the Redis REPL.
+This will open the Redis CLI.
 Try running some commands:

 {{< highlight bash >}}
 127.0.0.1:6379> lpush demos redis-macOS-demo